Price boosts, odds boosts, enhanced odds or whatever the bookies choose to call them are well worth keeping an eye out for.

 Step 1: Find a profitable price boost

-You need to find a price boost that you can lay at lower odds and guarantee a profit.
+You need to find a price boost with back odds higher than the lay odds.
+This will enable you to lock in a guaranteed profit.
 Once you’ve found an opportunity, it’s just a case of placing your bets and waiting for the profit to roll in.

-Let’s say you’ve seen that William Hill are boosting the odds on Happy Romance to win the 13:15 at Newmarket as part of their Happy Hour promotion (above).
-William Hill are boosting the odds from 3.50 (5/2), to a very nice 5.00 (4/1).
+Let’s say you’ve seen that William Hill are boosting the odds on Happy Romance to win the 13:15 Newmarket as part of their Happy Hour promotion (above).
+William Hill are boosting the odds from 3.50 (5/2) to a very nice 5.00 (4/1).

-You check the lay odds at Betfair and you find that you can lay Happy Romance at odds of 4.30, enabling you to bag a profit.
+You check the lay odds at Betfair and you find that you can lay Happy Romance at odds of 4.30.

 Step 2: Place your price boost bet

 Placing a price boost bet is just as easy as placing a regular bet.
 You simply select the price boost to add it to your betslip, enter your stake and place the bet.